Willy Topp: Bradford City

 Topp was due to sign for Belgian side Royal Racing Football Club Montegnée but instead returned to England in September 2007 for a trial with League Two side Bradford City as part of a deal between the two sides.
 After scoring in his first trial game for the reserves against Coventry City on 19 September, manager Stuart McCall decided to buy Topp.
 His protracted move took nearly three months to complete, after first a disagreement between Bradford and his former club Católica, then a hold-up with the English Football Association, before Topp was signed for £35,000 on 11 December 2007—the first time City had paid money for a player since Andy Tod in 2001.
 Topp made his Bradford debut as a second-half substitute in a 3–1 defeat to Hereford United on 29 December 2007.
 His first start came a month later when he made one goal and nearly scored another as Bradford defeated Shrewsbury Town 4–2.
 It was the first of four successive games in all of which he was substituted during the second half before he was diagnosed with the muscle-tightening condition posterior compartment syndrome.
 In March 2008, Topp visited a medical specialist to prepare for an operation on his thigh, so that he could be ready for the 2008–09 pre-season.

 Topp went back home to Chile during the summer and returned to play in several pre-season friendlies but was an unused substitute for Bradford's first home league game of the season against Notts County, and was left out of the side three days later against Huddersfield Town in the League Cup after his representatives said he wanted to leave the club.
 Topp held talks with manager Stuart McCall and told him he wanted to stay with the club.
 Topp subsequently came on as a late substitute in a 2–0 victory against Macclesfield Town the following day.
-He made only one more appearance as substitute before he was released from his contract six months early, in December 2008, to let him find a new club.
+He made only one more appearance as a substitute before he was released from his contract six months early, in December 2008, to let him find a new club.
 He played a total 13 games for Bradford, starting six, without scoring.

 Jumilla CF

-In 2009, he joined Lorca FC, but after a short time he resigned.
+In 2009, he joined Lorca FC, but after a short time, he resigned.
 In August 2009, after eight months out of the game, Topp joined Jumilla Club de Fútbol, a side playing in Tercera División Group 13, part of the fourth tier of Spanish football.
 He made his debut for Jumilla on 14 September against CD Plus Ultra when he came on as a second-half substitute during a 3–0 victory.
 He started the following game to help his new side defeat CD Beniel 5–0.